 In the event of a full closure, vulnerable children and the children of key workers who continue to attend school, will be supervised by staff.
-Children will be based in small groups in an allocated zone to support social distancing and minimise crossover between different bubbles when necessary.
+Children will be based in small groups in an allocated zone to support social distancing and minimise crossover between different groups of children when necessary.